 Later in the day (after the 2 hour product has expired), the customer makes a short journey by tram, correctly touching on and off.
-The journey is within the City Saver area, so \$2.18 is deducted from myki money.
+The journey is within zone 1, so \$2.94 is deducted from myki money.

 After work, the customer repeats their morning commute, in reverse, touching on at Parliament in zone 1 and off at Nunawading in zone 2.